-Girls have a more negative attitude toward sexting and experience more negative social pressure to sext than boys do.
+Girls have a more negative attitude toward sending nudes and experience more negative social pressure to sext than boys do.
 That being said, a better understanding of why teen boys feel like it’s okay to repeatedly ask and pressure their peers into sending pictures is needed.

-As with girls, boys likely also receive the message from adults that they should refrain from sexting.
-They also receive pressure from their male peers to sext, but obviously in a different way.
+As with girls, boys likely also receive the message from adults that they should refrain from sending nudes.
+They also receive pressure from their male peers to send nudes, but obviously in a different way.
 Megan Maas from Michigan State University wrote:

 “Boys feel more pressure to collect sexts and are more likely to share them with friends or post them online.
 This poses an issue because it sets up a type of marketplace, where the boys are the consumers and the girls are the products to be consumed.
 And yes, sometimes boys are senders, but hetero girls are often not into dick pics.”